Cloodot

 Click the API Documentation card to open it in a new tab.

-Cloodot's public API accepts two authentication methods, and they have different permission models.
+Cloodot's public API accepts two authentication methods with different permission models.
 Pick the one that matches what you're building.

 API keys — full workspace access

 API keys created on this page grant full read and write access to every resource in your workspace.
-They do not honor OAuth scopes — once a key is valid, it can call any endpoint the API exposes.
+They don't honor OAuth scopes — once a key is valid, it can call every endpoint the API exposes.

 Use API keys when: